Vance accuses Denmark of underinvesting in Greenland as Trump presses for US takeover of the island

 He added that “we must stick together.
 Together we are strongest,” Greenland broadcaster KNR reported.

-In a post on Instagram, Danish Prime Minister Mette Frederiksen congratulated Nielsen and his incoming government, and said, “I look forward to close cooperation in an unnecessarily conflict-filled time.”
+In a post on Instagram, Frederiksen congratulated Nielsen and his incoming government, and said, “I look forward to close cooperation in an unnecessarily conflict-filled time.”

 Frederiksen said Tuesday that the U.S. visit, which was originally set for three days, created “unacceptable pressure."
 She has said Denmark wants to work with the U.S. on defense and security, but Greenland belongs to the Greenlanders.